neutralinojs/neutralinojs.github.io/docs/cli/neu-cli.md

 on a 64-bit computer.
 - `--verbose`: Shows STDERR and STDOUT of the application process when the application is terminated.
 This option is helpful for detecting framework initialization issues during development.
+- `--frontend-lib-dev`: Enables both frontend library's development environment and Neutralinojs's development evironment at the same time.
+This option patches the main HTML file with the Neutralinojs client library path to expose the native API to the frontend library's development server.
-- `-- <process-args>`: Sets additional CLI arguments for the Neutralinojs application process.
-For example, you can enable the `browser` mode by entering `neu run -- --mode=browser`.
+- `-- <process-args>`: Sets additional CLI arguments for the Neutralinojs
+- application process.
+For example you can enable the `browser` mode by entering `neu run -- --mode=browser`.
 See all accepted arguments from [here](./internal-cli-arguments.md).